gatneil/gettingStarted/README.md

 # commonly used VM images have aliases, which can be seen in the help text for azure vm quick-create.
 # If you want to use an image that doesn't have an alias, you will need to use the commands
 # `azure vm image publisher list` and `azure vm image list <publisher>` to find the image you want.
-# In this case, the image-urn is of the form Publisher:Offer:Sku:Version (version can be `latest` if you want the latest set of patches).
+# The image-urn is of the form Publisher:Offer:Sku:Version (version can be `latest` if you want the latest set of patches).
 # I have a script that runs daily to get the full list; it dumps the output here: http://armtg.azurewebsites.net/vm_image_list.html
 #